bcgov/ols-geocoder/address-data-pipeline.md

 * Load 2 requires the latest road network and new reference addresses to confirm candidate reference occupants have valid addresses.
 * Load 3 requires the latest road network and new reference addresses and occupants to confirm correct handling of test addresses.

+The geocoder is written in Java.
+There is also a standalone Java application which handles address range generation and appropriately named the Batch Address Range Generator (BARG)

-In the new process, all integration and verification steps are moved from separate FME scripts that call out to the batch geocoder, to a single Java application called Geocodable BC Maker which has an embedded geocoder.
-This simplifies the data integration architecture by eliminating the need for an external batch geocoder, speeds up the integration process, localizes all integration algorithms into a single component for easier understanding and maintenance, and leaves the task of keeping up with constantly changing data source schemas and formats to easily-updated scripts
+In the new process, all integration and verification steps will be moved from separate FME scripts that call out to the batch geocoder, to a single Java application called Geocodable BC Maker which will have an embedded geocoder.
+Geocodable BC Maker will also incorporate a modified version of the BARG.
+This simplifies the data integration architecture by eliminating the need for an external batch geocoder, speeds up the integration process, localizes all integration algorithms into a single component for easier understanding and maintenance, and leaves the task of keeping up with constantly changing data source schemas and formats to easily-updated scripts.

 Detailed data flow diagrams of the current Geocoder data integration process are available [here](https://github.com/bcgov/ols-geocoder/issues/243)